bibinvargheset/precise_scheduler/README.rst

 - All schedules will be truncated to 0 microseconds.

-- The code is updated to newer Pep requirements
+- The code is updated to newer Pep standards

 The  reason for starting this package is the above updates are really needed and the package has not being updated for long and is under MIT licence.